From formulas to cirquents in computability logic

 The concept of a {\bf metaselection}, as well as the concepts {\bf unresolved}, {\bf resolved} and {\bf resolvent}, for any of the eight sorts of gates, transfer from Section \ref{s7} to the present section without any changes.
 And metatruth (Definition \ref{may14ccc}) is now redefined as follows:

-\begin{definition} Let $C$ be a cirquent, $^*$ an interpretation, $\Gamma$ a legal run of $C$, and $\vec{f}$ a metaselection for $C$.
-In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,\vec{f})$}'', we say that: \begin{itemize} \item An (elementary or general) $L$-port $a$ is metatrue iff $\Gamma^{a.}$ is a $\pp$-won run of $L^*$.\footnote{Note that, if $a$ is an elementary port, then $\Gamma^{a}$ is empty, and saying that such a run is a $\pp$-won run of $L^*$ is the same as to say that $L^*=\twg$.} \item A resolved gate (of any of the eight types) is metatrue iff so is its resolvent. \item No unresolved disjunctive gate (of any of the four types) is metatrue. \item Every unresolved conjunctive gate (of any of the four types) is metatrue. \end{itemize} Finally, we say that $C$ is metatrue iff so is its root. \end{definition}
+\begin{defi} Let $C$ be a cirquent, $^*$ an interpretation, $\Gamma$ a legal run of $C$, and $\vec{f}$ a metaselection for $C$.
+In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,\vec{f})$}'', we say that: \begin{enumerate}[$\bullet$] \item An (elementary or general) $L$-port $a$ is metatrue iff $\Gamma^{a.}$ is a $\pp$-won run of $L^*$.\footnote{Note that, if $a$ is an elementary port, then $\Gamma^{a}$ is empty, and saying that such a run is a $\pp$-won run of $L^*$ is the same as to say that $L^*=\twg$.} \item A resolved gate (of any of the eight types) is metatrue iff so is its resolvent. \item No unresolved disjunctive gate (of any of the four types) is metatrue. \item Every unresolved conjunctive gate (of any of the four types) is metatrue. \end{enumerate} Finally, we say that $C$ is metatrue iff so is its root. \end{defi}

 With metatruth (conservatively) redefined this way, the definition of (simply) {\bf truth} is literally the same as before (Definition \ref{may14k}).
 So is the {\bf Wn} component of the game $C^*$ represented by a cirquent $C$ under an interpretation $^*$.
 Namely, a legal run $\Gamma$ of $C^*$ is considered to be $\pp$-won iff $C$ is true w.r.t. $(^*,\Gamma)$.